caleblareau/BuenColors/README.md

 ![](figure/colormapPlotExample-1.png)

-**P.S.**-- this call will return a white/blank color for features that are not found in the color map ("ERY" in this example).
+**P.S.**-- this call will return a blank color for features that are not found in the color map ("ERY" in this example).

 ### Important Note on color mappings...